lyaegel88/Lukes-VoiceFoundry-Project/README.md

  make a better app.

- If I had more time, I would have figured out a way to add the contact flow to the template.
+ If I had more time, I would have figured out a way to add the contact flow to the CloudFormation template.
 AWS Connect uses a different method for creation that I didn't have time to learn.